-Gain or loss recognized by you on the sale, exchange or retirement of a Foreign Currency Debt Security generally will be treated as ordinary income loss to the extent that the gain or loss is attributable to changes in exchange rates during the period in which you held such debt security.
-This foreig currency gain or loss will not be treated as an adjustment to interest income received on the debt securities.
+Gain or loss recognized by you on the sale, exchange or retirement of a Foreign Currency Debt Security generally will be treated as ordinary income closs to the extent that the gain or loss is attributable to changes in exchange rates during the period in which you held such debt security.
+This foreign currency gain or loss will not be treated as an adjustment to interest income received on the debt securities.

 Premium and Market Discount.
 If you purchase the debt security at a cost greater than its remaining redemption amount (as defined under "Original Issu Discount" above), you will be considered to have purchased the debt security at a premium, and may elect to amortize the premium (as an offset to intere income), using a constant-yield method, over the remaining term of the debt security.
 Such election, once made, generally applies to all bonds held subsequently acquired by you on or after the first taxable year to which the election applies and may not be revoked without the consent of the IRS.
 If you elect to amortize the premium, you must reduce your tax basis in a debt security by the amount of the premium amortized during its holding period.
 Original Issue Discount Debt Securities purchased at a premium will not be subject to the OID rules described above.
 In the case of premium in respect of Foreign Currency Debt Security, you should calculate the amortization of the premium in the relevant currency.
-Amortization deductions attributable to period reduce interest payments in respect of that period and therefore are translated into U.S. dollars at the exchange rate used by you for such intere payments.
-Exchange gain or loss will be realized with respect to amortize bond premium on such a debt security based on the difference between the exchange rate on the date or dates the premium is recovered through interest payments on the debt security and the exchange rate on the date on which you acquired the debt security.
-If you do not elect to amortize bond premium, the amount of bond premium will be included in your tax basis when the de security matures or you dispose of the debt security.
-Therefore, if you do not elect to amortize such premium and you hold the debt security to maturit you generally will be required to treat the premium as capital loss when the debt security matures.
+Amortization deductions attributable to period reduce interest payments in respect of that period and therefore are translated into U.S. dollars at the exchange rate used by you for such interest payments.
+Exchange gain or loss will be realized with respect to amortized bond premium on such a debt security based on the difference between the exchange rate on the date or dates the premium is recovered through interest payments on the debt security and the exchange rate on the date on which you acquired the debt security.
+If you do not elect to amortize bond premium, the amount of bond premium and you hold the debt security to maturity you generally will be required to treat the premium as capital loss when the debt security matures.

 If you purchase the debt security at a price that is lower than its remaining redemption amount, or in the case of an Original Issue Discount Debt Security, price that is lower than its adjusted issue price, by at least 0.25% of its remaining redemption amount multiplied by the number of remaining whole years maturity, the debt security will be considered to have "market discount."
 In such case, gain realized by you on the disposition of the debt security general will be treated as ordinary income to the extent of the market discount that accrued on the debt security while you held the debt security.
-In addition, you could be required to defer the deduction of a portion of the interest paid on any indebtedness incurred or maintained to purchase or carry the debt security.
-In general terms, market discount on a debt security will be treated as accruing ratably over the term of the debt security, or, at your election, under constant-yield method.
+In addition, you could be required to defer the deduction of a portion of the interest paid on any indebtedness incurred or maintained to purchase or carry the debt securit In general terms, market discount on a debt security will be treated as accruing ratably over the term of the debt security, or, at your election, under constant-yield method.
 You will accrue market discount on a Foreign Currency Debt Security in the relevant currency.
-The amount includible your incom in respect of such accrued market discount will be the U.S. dollar value of the amount accrued, generally calculated at the exchange rate in effect on the security of the amount accrued.

-date that you dispose of the debt security.
+The amount includible your incomin respect of such accrued market discount will be the U.S. dollar value of the amount accrued, generally calculated at the exchange rate in effect on the date that you dispose of the debt security.